Adding & Dropping Classes

 terms or students may apply for refunds through the Office of Admissions & Records.

-Students are responsible for dropping or withdrawing from classes.
-Use
+Students are responsible for dropping or withdrawing from

-Extenuating Circumstances Withdrawal
+Withdrawing with Extenuating Circumstances

 Students may withdraw from a class with extenuating circumstances after the